A permanent sound installation in the historic silo

 Solemn Song No. 1: A melody sung at Enfield, Connecticut, as early as 1780 or 1781

-Solemn Song No. 12: This was one of the songs that were sung at Mother Ann’s funeral in 1784
+Solemn Song No. 12: One of the songs sung at Mother Ann’s funeral in 1784

-Father James’s Song: Father James Whittaker was one of the first converts, having the vision that brought the Shakers to America
+Father James’ Song: Father James Whittaker was one of the first converts, having the vision that brought the Shakers to America

-Father William’s Song No. 2: Father William Lee was Ann Lee’s brother, and made the journey from England with his sister
+Father William’s Song No. 2: Father William Lee was Ann Lee’s brother; he made the journey from England with his sister

 The site/structural details

 An integral part of the rural landscape, the two wooden silos, erected in 1908, stored feed corn for livestock.
-While many wooden silos across America have succumbed to disrepair or suburban sprawl (they haven’t been built since 1942, when fiberglass silos were introduced), the two at Hancock Shaker Village stand tall as ‘silent sentinels,’ beautiful icons of the culture of rural preservation and farming in America.
-The sound work operates on a 50-minute cycle and will require 14 small speakers attached on the inside wall of the silo.
+While many wooden silos across America have succumbed to disrepair or suburban sprawl (they haven’t been built since 1942, when fiberglass silos were introduced), the two at Hancock Shaker Village stand tall as silent sentinels, beautiful icons of the culture of rural preservation and farming in America.
+The sound work operates on a fifty-minute cycle, with fourteen small speakers attached on the inside wall of the silo.
 These speakers are arranged in a spiral formation, some at low heights for children, and some at the upper reaches of the structure.
 Have you ever been to the Sistine Chapel, where you sit on a bench leaning your back against the wall and look up at the ceiling?
-Imagine being inside a silo – for the first time in your life – leaning against the wall, looking up inside this majestic structure, and hearing separate male and female voices coming together in harmony.
+Imagine being inside a silo for the first time in your life—leaning against the wall, looking up inside this majestic structure, and hearing separate male and female voices coming together in harmony.

 About the artist